 In hot and sweaty Singapore (we love it!) maintaining proper hydration for exercise, and life in general, is important.
 Even without the sweaty rigours of exercise many people are not properly hydrated, so for those who exercise it is worthwhile to understand more about proper hydration and to have a strategy for longer or harder - sweatier - sessions.

 As ever, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle, especially if you are under treatment.
-Links to any supporting studies or resources are at the end of page.
+Links to supporting studies and resources are at the end of page.

 For light exercise or short durations workouts, where dehydration is not an issue, plain water is fine.
 For those who are more focused on their hydration needs, it is worthwhile to create a hydration strategy.
 I am a heavy sweater, I often run for an hour or longer - this applies to me and could well apply to you.